-As a datacenter operating system, DC/OS is itself a distributed system, a cluster manager, a container platform, and an operating system.
+As a distributed system, DC/OS is itself a distributed system, a cluster manager, a container platform, and an operating system.

 As a distributed system, DC/OS includes a group of agent nodes that are coordinated by a group of master nodes.
 Like other distributed systems, several of the components running on the master nodes perform leader election with their peers.